isu-it/ReactIntro/README.md

 React Intro
 ===========

-This sample uses Redux to store state.
+This sample ajax calls.

-The MyInput component still keeps its own state but does invoke the function of the parent with the value when the submit button is pressed.
-This causes MyInputContainer to update the value in the Redux store.
+MyDisplayContainer retrieves the value via an asynchronous ajax call the result is stored in the Redux store and then displayed.

-MyDisplayContainer retrieves the value from the Redux store and displays the value without the need to know anything of MyInput.
+Similarely, the MyInputContainer posts the value via an ajax call.
+This time only the success/failure message is stored in the Redux store.

 Building and Running:
 ---------------------